cSchubes/carsonschubert.github.io/cognitive.md

 best agent was selected and trained on all available episode data in the environment to produce a final agent capable of acting as a cognitive link.

 A research paper and visualization are pending release from NASA.

+A podcast from NASA covers the motivations behind this type of research in more detail and features my mentor from Glenn, Janette Briones!
+Find it [here](https://www.nasa.gov/mediacast/goddard/2018/the-invisible-network-podcast-episode-04-automation).